top of page

 Committees

-FOLKS has various committees that always needs volunteers including Membership, Legislative, Public Relations, Ombudsman, and Fundraising.
+FOLKS has various committees that always need volunteers including Membership, Legislative, Public Relations, Ombudsman, and Fundraising.

 Adopt Island